 FILE: Optics of the Future: Realism & Fantasy

 It has been almost ten years since connected optical devices became a very concrete concept.
 Like any technological innovation, they had their infancy before taking off.
 Their advent is only a matter of time.
-If we still expect a lot from the big American tech brands, and in particular from GAFA, the first to communicate without having convinced yet, certain models are already weighing on the market.
+If we still expect a lot from the big brands of American tech, and in particular from GAFA, the first to communicate without having convinced for the moment, certain models are already weighing on the market.
 We take stock in this new file on the optics of the future.

 Optics of the future: the digital revolution, finally?